6 steps to help you start a company travel policy

 Travel policy needs to be a living document.
 If it works, it will be revised frequently.

 For example, more companies are setting guidelines around combining personal trips with work trips as the trend increases along with the number of millennials in the workforce.
-Some companies allow it for reimbursement by the employee, while some do not allow it under any circumstances.
+Some companies allow it for reimbursement by business travelers, while some do not allow it under any circumstances.
 Those that do sometimes provide allowances to include spouses, partners, or families.

 5. Create a communication and feedback loop